SIP trunking

 Review all settings, then go on with the confirmation of the trunk creation.
 You may navigate back to previous steps if you wish to change any value.

-Once the trunk is created, a confirmation window displays.
-This window lists the IP addresses of our primary and backup SBCs (see SIP trunking redundancy).
+When you click Pay now, your creation request is submitted to our system and a dialog displays the IP addresses of our primary and backup SBCs (see SIP trunking redundancy).
 You should safelist the Infobip SBC IP addresses on your infrastructure to ensure the traffic can be processed on both sides.
+For registered trunks, this dialog also includes your username and password.

 Using API

-For more information about the API methods used for managing locations and SIP trunks, see Calls API platform.
+For more information about the API methods used for managing locations and SIP trunks, see Calls API platform (opens in a new tab).

 Understanding SIP trunk status